 Our International Observership Program gives doctors and scientists sponsored by an MSK faculty member the opportunity to interact with our experts and participate in clinical and educational activities, including various conferences, medical grand rounds, and seminars.

 The sponsor is a physician or scientist who has agreed to serve as host and mentor during the observership period.
-Observerships are usually for one month, but in select departments a longer period is possible with prior approval.
+Observerships are usually for one month and may not last longer than 2 months.

 To be accepted to the program, applicants must

-- be a practicing physician, PhD, or DDS with a hospital affiliation
+- have completed their training and be a practicing physician, PhD, or DDS with a hospital affiliation

 - possess strong English-language skills and be responsible for obtaining their own visa and living accommodations.